 - Get support from experienced clinical supervisors in practice

-- Start in September or February and study for 8 months
+- Start in September and study for 8 months

 - Commit to 26 days of study, spending 9 days at the University

 We embed the principles and values of the NHS Constitution in all our health and social care courses.
 When you apply for this course, we’ll expect you to demonstrate how your values align with the values of the Constitution.

 When you complete this independent and supplementary V300 nurse prescribing course you'll be eligible to register with the Nursing and Midwifery Council (NMC) as a nurse independent/supplementary prescriber.